phetsims/phet-info/deployment-info/doc/deploy-release-phet-io.md

 ```
 - On spot, you'll need to add your public key (found in ~/.ssh/id_rsa.pub) to a file ~/.ssh/authorized_keys

-# Steps to publish a public PhET-iO version
+## Publishing a public PhET-iO version

 Public versions are deployed to phet-server.int.colorado.edu at http://phet.colorado.edu.
 By default, publishing a public version also deploys a dev version.